CoboVault/cobo-vault-docs/se/Cobo_Vault_SE_Firmware_Update_Package_Verification.md

 More information about "make_update_package.py" , you can execute `make_update_package.py -h`

 ## Verify update package
-After compare the update package with the `serial_*.bin` unziped from official release update package, You will find the "signature" in update Package Header is different.
+After compare the update package with the `serial_*.bin` unzipped from official release update package, You will find the "signature" in update Package Header is different.

 Beyond that, the other parts should be same.
 It could prove the official release update package was built by GITHUB source code.